Data protection notice for research participants

 Do we transfer information outside the European Economic Area (EEA)?

 It will be made clear in the participant information sheet whether it is necessary to transfer your personal data outside of the EEA.
-If it is necessary to transfer your personal data outside of the EEA we will take steps to ensure that appropriate security measures are taken to protect your privacy rights such as imposing contractual obligations on the recipient or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection(for example, “Privacy Shield” in the USA).
+If it is necessary to transfer your personal data outside of the EEA we will take steps to ensure that appropriate security measures are taken to protect your privacy rights such as imposing contractual obligations on the recipient or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection.
 Technical measures such as encryption will also be considered.

 How to raise a query, concern or complaint